Born: May 17, 1808, Scotland

 Term: February 12, 1859 - February 1, 1860

-Elected mayor on February 12, 1859, McKay established the use of standard procedures and forms for licenses, ordinances and legal notices.
+Elected mayor on February 12, 1859, McKay established the use of standard procedures and forms for licenses, ordinances, and legal notices.
 He also regulated the Jackson Street ferry service in town to ensure the safety of passengers and cargo.
 McKay also attempted to purchase the Fort Brooke military reservation for Tampa but was only able to negotiate a rental agreement.
-For eighteen months, the City rented Fort Brooke until April 1861 when Confederate troops occupied the fort and declared marshal law in Tampa.
+For eighteen months, the City rented Fort Brooke until April 1861 when Confederate troops occupied the fort and declared martial law in Tampa.

-With the outbreak of the Civil War, McKay and a handful of other local men used their vessels to run the Union Naval Blockade to bring guns, ammunition, foodstuffs and other merchandise for the Confederate army and civilian population.
+With the outbreak of the Civil War, McKay and a handful of other local men used their vessels to run the Union Naval Blockade to bring guns, ammunition, foodstuffs, and other merchandise for the Confederate army and civilian population.
 On October 14, 1861, during one of these trips, McKay, his and vessel were seized by a Union ship for carrying contraband and imprisoned in Key West until March 1862 when they were paroled after taking an oath of allegiance to the United States.

 In 1863, Confederate Major Pleasant W. White appointed McKay Commissary Agent for the 5th District of Florida.
 True to his promise made to the Union, McKay seems to have frustrated attempts to supply the Confederate army with beef using a series of excuses.
 As a result, the cattle shipments that did arrive from Florida were far below the needs of the Confederate Army.
 Extremely displeased with the number of cattle being transported to the army, the Confederate government conducted inspections of the cattle and methods of supply but could not prove there were intentional delays.